Multi-Task Learning with Shared Encoder for Non-Autoregressive Machine Translation: Approach

 \paragraph{Multi-Task NAT} Given the AT and NAT models under the standard encoder-decoder structure, we employ the hard parameter sharing method~\cite{ruder2017overview} to share their encoder parameters.

-Therefore, the proposed model \textsc{Multi-Task NAT} consists of three components: shared encoder, AT decoder, and NAT decoder.
+Therefore, \jiao{as shown in Figure~\ref{fig:model}}, the proposed model \textsc{Multi-Task NAT} consists of three components: shared encoder, AT decoder, and NAT decoder.
 Their parameters are jointly optimized towards minimizing the multi-task loss function, as introduced in the next section.